 Critical Path Method

-Critical path is an important topic and you should have a clear understanding of the network diagram, finding a critical path and the related calculations.
+The critical path is an important topic and you should have a clear understanding of the network diagram, finding a critical path, and the related calculations.
 Calculations include forward/backward pass, total float and free float, the float of activities on a non-critical path, etc.